 Sarcasm is our forte

-If you date a Brit, most likely they will have a dry and sarcastic sense of humour.
-They may mimic you at time or make fun of you, but really they’re just having a laugh so don’t take any of it to heart.
+If you date a Brit, they will most likely have a dry and sarcastic sense of humour.
+They may mimic you at times or make fun of you, but really they’re just having a laugh so don’t take any of it to heart.

 A pub is a totally acceptable and desirable date spot

-In the UK, you can find hip gastropubs, traditional pubs, themed pubs or any kind of pub you fancy because Brits spend a lot of time in them.
-So, don’t be offended if a love interest wants to meet up at one for your first date.
+In the UK, you can find hip gastropubs, traditional pubs, themed pubs or really any kind of pub you fancy because Brits spend a lot of time in them.
+Don’t be offended if a love interest wants to meet up at one for your first date.

 Equally, if you want to impress a Brit, find out what their favourite watering hole is.
-Also brush up on pub etiquette and we promise you’ll be that much closer to scoring a snog at the end of the night.
+Brush up on pub etiquette and we promise you’ll be that much closer to scoring a snog at the end of the night.

 Online dating is big

 It’s super common for us Brits to meet dates and future partners on apps like Tinder, Bumble and Hinge.
 This is especially the case in bigger cities.
 Considering online dating is a big part of the dating scene in the UK, it can be a great way to find that perfect British beau you’ve got your heart set on.